Verdier quotients of Calabi-Yau categories from quivers with potential: Introduction

-While the first class fits into a recollement of triangulated categories induced by idempotents which is pretty well studied, the latter are less known and much less well-behaved triangulated categories.
+While the first class fits into a recollement of triangulated categories induced by idempotents which is pretty well studied (see for instance \cite{psarou} and \cite{kalckyang2}), the latter are less known and a priori much less well-behaved triangulated categories.

-The goal of this paper is to provide a comprehensive description of these categories, their t-structures, silting objects, and to study what properties of $\pvd(\Gamma)$ descend to the Verdier quotient $\pvd(e\Gamma e)$, which is not Calabi-Yau.
-In Section \ref{sec_loc_pvd} we introduce $\calD(e\Gamma e)$, $\per(e\Gamma e)$, $\pvd(e\Gamma e)$, describe their relations, and adapt the gluing method of bounded t-structures by Beilinson-Bernstein-Deligne to the perfectly valued categories.
-At this level we relax some hypoteses on $\Gamma$.
-In Section \ref{sec_tstructures} and \ref{sec_duality} we restrict our attention to quivers with potential coming from the triangulation of a marked surface.
-We study bounded t-structures of quotient type and the HRS-tilting exchange graph of $\pvd(e\Gamma e)$, and we state a correspondence between the tilting and silting exchange graph.
+The goal of this paper is to provide a comprehensive description of the derived categories of $e\Gamma e$ and to study properties of $\pvd(\Gamma)$ that descend to $\pvd(e\Gamma e)$.
+We recall some preliminaries in Section \ref{sec_prelim}.
+In Section \ref{sec_loc_pvd} we introduce $\calD(e\Gamma e)$, $\per(e\Gamma e)$, $\pvd(e\Gamma e)$, describe their relations, and we adapt the gluing method of bounded t-structures in a recollement, by Beilinson-Bernstein-Deligne, to the sequence of perfectly valued categories.
+In Sections \ref{sec_DMS}, \ref{sec_tstructures}, and \ref{sec_duality}, we mainly restrict our attention to quivers with potential coming from triangulations of marked Riemann surfaces with boundary components.
+We are interested in bounded t-structures of $\pvd(e\Gamma e)$ regarded as a Verdier quotient and in Happel-Reiten-Smal\o\,(HRS) tilts between them.
+The notions of bounded t-structures and a special case of tilting (simple tilts) are compactly encoded in a graph, and we study a HRS-tilting exchange graph of $\pvd(e\Gamma e)$.
+After recalling simple-projective duality for $\Gamma$, we state a correspondence between tilting and silting exchange graphs associated with $e\Gamma e$, obtaining a \emph{relative} simple-projective correspondence, that is a duality between length hearts with finitely many simples and silting objects at the level of quotient triangulated categories.
+This kind of correspondence is also known as Koenig-Yang correspondence.

-In the rest of the Introduction we summarize the results of Section \ref{sec_tstructures} and \ref{sec_duality} under the geometric assumption.
+In the rest of the Introduction we summarize the main results.
+We refer the reader to the list of notation at page \pageref{list_of_notation} for the relevant definitions.